iantabolt/iantabolt.github.io/resume.markdown

 #### <i class="fas fa-baseball-ball fa-lg"></i> &nbsp;<a style="color:black" href="https://www.mlb.com/careers/">MLB Advanced Media</a>
 <sub>Jul 2016 - Apr 2017 | New York, NY</sub>

-Java/Scala software engineer working on back end system for a RESTful sports data API, promptly serving every stat you'd ever want to know about MLB, NHL, MLS, and more.
-Built a responsive job scheduling framework on Akka Streams, Actors, and HTTP (formerly Spray).
+I worked on the sports data API (Java 8/Spring/Couchbase), which was a originally developed for MLB, but our team adapted it to NHL, MLS, and other sports.
+This system served all of the stats and data that powered the streaming services, websites, and apps used by these leagues.
+Built a responsive job scheduling framework with Scala and Akka (Streams/Actors/HTTP).

 #### <i class="fas fa-dumbbell fa-lg"></i> &nbsp;<a style="color:black" href="https://www.rowgatta.com/">Rowgatta (contractor)</a>
 <sub>Nov 2017 - Jun 2018 | Brooklyn, NY</sub>